antevens/boatcontrol/README.md

 ### RJ45 Connectors & Remote I/O
-The top/right RJ45 connector is used to remotely control relays on the main board.
+The top/right (J108) RJ45 connector is used to remotely control relays on the main board.
 Each RJ45 socket controls 2 latching relays or 2 non-latching relay pairs (4).
 Every socket consists of 4 separate 5V supply pins supplied via a 10KΩ resistor.

+All J108 (top connector)inputs are ESD protected using clamp diodes in the 74HCT86 packs to the following standards:
+* HBM JESD22-A114F exceeds 2000 V
+* MM JESD22-A115-A exceeds 200 V

 For long cable runs the resistor banks on the back can be replaced with lower resistance values.

 ![RJ45 Port 1 pinout](images/rj45_port1_pinout.png)

-Half of the bottom/left RJ45 connector is used to remotely control addon boards.
+Half of the bottom/left (J107) RJ45 connector is used to remotely control addon boards.

-Each RJ45 socket can control 4 channels, typically controlling 2 latching relays or 2 non-latching relay pairs (4). **Note that there are no resistors so current is only limited by what the onboard PSU can supply and shorting this can de-power the RPi/Jetson!**
+Each RJ45 socket can control 4 channels, typically controlling 2 latching relays or 2 non-latching relay pairs (4).

+**Note that for these connectors there are no current limiting resistors so current is only limited by what the onboard PSU can supply and shorting this can de-power the RPi/Jetson!**

 ![RJ45 Port 2 pinout](images/rj45_port2.png)
 ![RJ45 Port 2 pinout](images/rj45_port2_pinout.png)

-**Note that pairing is important for all RJ45CAT5/6 wiring, it's highly recommended that the source/sink to control each relay uses a twisted pair, this will minimize loss and interference.
+**Pairing is important for all RJ45CAT5/6 wiring, it's highly recommended that the source/sink to control each relay uses a twisted pair, this will minimize loss and interference.
 Pairs are typically colored as shown here**

 ![Cat5/6 Twisted pairs](https://upload.wikimedia.org/wikipedia/commons/b/b4/RJ-45_plug_and_jack.svg)

 _Advanced uses may also include shielding but this is beyond the scope of this document._

-*IMPORTANT* - Note that RJ45 Inputs are not isolated or protected from ESD, if there is any chance of surges or high voltages these should be isolated from the board using digital isolators or optocouplers and transient voltage suppressors.
-For remote installations of the Raspberry Pi/Jetson you might also want to add debounce and provide 3v from an isolated source.

 #### 12V "High Voltage/Current" Pins
 There are 16 extra IO pins that can provide up to 500mA each, this is provided